URIEL+: Enhancing Linguistic Inclusion and Usability in a Typological and Multilingual Knowledge Base

-We could not find source code for the vectors for the MasakhaNews \cite{adelani-etal-2023-masakhanews} news classification dataset and the SemRel2024 \cite{ousidhoum2024semrel2024collectionsemantictextual} semantic relatedness dataset, as well as a pipeline for SemRel2024.
+\paragraph{Experimental Settings for \lingualchemy{}} We could not find the source code for the vectors for the MasakhaNews \cite{adelani-etal-2023-masakhanews} news classification dataset and the SemRel2024 \cite{ousidhoum2024semrel2024collectionsemantictextual} semantic relatedness dataset, as well as a pipeline for SemRel2024.
 To address this, we created vectors with both \uriel{} and \uriel{+} feature data for these datasets and constructed a pipeline for SemRel2024, using the approach applied to the MASSIVE \cite{fitzgerald-etal-2023-massive} intent classification dataset and MasakhaNews.

 Only new syntactic vectors needed to be created, as the geography vectors for all languages in the \lingualchemy{} datasets remained unchanged.
 Despite their names, the syntax\_knn and syntax\_average vectors used SoftImpute with union and average aggregation, respectively, rather than $k$-NN, since SoftImpute was employed for imputation in all other downstream task experiments.